 Plot details of the film are being kept under wraps, but according to Bloody Disgusting, the film will evidently take place in the 1970s and center around Leatherface’s teenage years.

 Leatherface will be released by Millennium Films, the studio behind the most recent film in the franchise, Texas Chainsaw 3D.
-However, while 3D ended on a cliffhanger, which presumably would have set up a new franchise, Leatherface will likely not follow up on the events of this film.
-Instead, it will be jumping back in time before both 3D and the original Texas Chainsaw.
+However, while 3D ended on a cliffhanger, which presumably would have set up a new franchise, Leatherface will likely not follow up on the events of this film, as it will be jumping back in time before both 3D and the original Texas Chainsaw.